oslabs-beta/OptiKube-Dummy-App/README.md

-# Mecury-Konsult-Dummy-App
+# Mecury-OptiKube-Dummy-App

-This is a dummy application used in testing the functionality of Konsult.
+This is a dummy application used in testing the functionality of OptiKube.